On this page

 - a topic (such as 'strategy' or 'learning')

-Subgroups work just like groups do, but are located within your group/organization, which we call the "parent group".
+Subgroups work just like groups do, but are located within your "parent" group.
 Most of the features and settings are the same as what you encounter in your parent group.
-This also means that someone can be part of your subgroup (eg, your board) but not your parent group.
+This also means that someone can be a member of your subgroup, such as your board, but not of your parent group.

 To add a subgroup in your group, go to the Subgroups tab.

-Click the New subgroup button, give it a meaningful title and decide on the desired privacy) setting, and click Start subgroup.
-You can now start threads and invite people in.
+Click the New subgroup button, give it a name and select the privacy setting, then click Start subgroup.

-Closed subgroups will be listed in the Subgroups tab of the relevant parent group, and, by default, members of the parent group can request and – upon approval by an admin – join them.
+Closed subgroups are listed in the Subgroups tab of the parent group and user's sidebar menu.
+Members of the parent group can request to join the subgroup.
+Membership is approved by a subgroup admin.

-Invite people just like you would invite them into a group.
+Invite people to a subgroup as you invite them into a group.
 If they're already in your parent group you can just type their name.
 You can also quickly select everyone from the parent group.

 If you use the Invite people button from your parent group's Members tab, you can invite people to multiple subgroups at the same time by ticking the boxes of those you would like them to join immediately.

-If you wish to see only threads that were started or belong to the parent group, click the Subgroups tab and select the first option (…without subgroups).
+If you wish to see only threads in your parent group, click the Subgroups tab and select the first option ([Parent group name] without subgroups).